Financial-Times/origami/apps/astro-website/src/content/posts/2023-11-30-newsletter.md

 One of the biggest updates is our release of o3-buttons, this new package features a new set of buttons with existing designs, but with fundamental changes to how they are built.

+The first being that they are built using design tokens.
+This allows us to keep our designs and implementations in sync with each other across all brands, including FT Professional.
+This has allowed the Origami team to provide Figma libraries for all brands for the first time!

-The first being that they are built with CSS instead of SASS.
-This removes the dependency on SASS and opens up their usage to projects that don't use SASS.
-The buttons have been designed from a clean slate, and along with the absense of SASS, should make O3 components easier to use and maintain.
+O3 button components are also built with CSS instead of Sass.
+This removes the dependency on Sass and opens up their usage to projects that don't use Sass.
+The buttons have been designed from a clean slate, and along with the absense of Sass, should make O3 components easier to use and maintain.

 You can see our catalog of Origami 3 components on our new [Storybook for Origami 3](https://main--64faf6b1815b6c0106f82e74.chromatic.com/).
 More information to come on Storybook below!